-And so, all I remember is that year, ’73, as a little boy.
-I turned five in June and I fell in love with the Mets.
-My first love was Tom Seaver and Jon Matlack, and then it was Koosman and Wayne Garrett, and Félix Millán.
-There clearly was a lot of Met fans around me; my father was a Mets fan, my mom, so it had to have been kind of built.
-But I remember on my own, I kind of decided that (being a Mets fan) on my own.
-And then I remember watching Pete Rose beat up Buddy (Harrelson) and that really traumatized me.
-Because you’re a little boy, and that was a real fight and when you see real violence and real fighting, I saw blood on his face and that really… I had anger and I wanted REVENGE!
-I was a little kid.
-And by ’76 or ’77 my dad brought me to games so we started going to Met games.
-And they were HORRIBLE so it was great, you buy terrible tickets, my dad gave them (ushers) five bucks and we’re sitting three railings away from the field.
+I remember watching Pete Rose beat up Buddy (Harrelson) and that really traumatized me.
+Because you’re a little boy and that was a real fight and when you see real violence and real fighting, I saw blood on his face and that really… I had anger and I wanted revenge!
+By ’76 or ’77 my dad brought me to games so we started going to Met games.
+They were horrible so it was great, you buy terrible tickets, my dad gave them (ushers) five bucks and we’re sitting three railings away from the field.

 MMO: Who were some of your favorite players growing up?

-And they finally brought him up, and he was up against Mario Soto.
+They finally brought him up and he was up against Mario Soto.
 And Mario Soto made him look silly in his first at-bat.
 I don’t think he even foul tipped the ball, just whiffed him, BANG, BANG, BANG you’re out!
-Second at-bat, SAME THING, BANG, BANG, BANG, sit down!
-Third at-bat, final at-bat, I think he foul tipped it, and then all of a sudden he hit a BOMB, I mean a BOMB in the upper deck, FOUL!
-Foul ball, I remember hearing Bob Murphy going “It is deep, if it’s fair, it is a… foul ball!
+Second at-bat, same thing, BANG, BANG, BANG, sit down!
+Third at-bat, final at-bat, I think he foul tipped it, and then all of a sudden he hit a BOMB, I mean a BOMB in the upper deck … FOUL!
+Foul ball.
+I remember hearing Bob Murphy going, “It is deep, if it’s fair, it is a… foul ball!
 Oh my, oh my!
 Now we see what this kid is made of.”
 And then he struck out.
-But, that ball that he hit that was maybe a couple feet foul I knew from that moment, and all my Met fans on my street said you saw that right?
-He’s going to be an animal, an ANIMAL!
-It was a BOMB, it was like a Willie Stargell bomb.
-At that moment I knew that this kid was going to be a SAVAGE.
+But that ball that he hit that was maybe a couple feet foul I knew from that moment, and all my Met fans on my street said you saw that right?
+He’s going to be an animal, an animal!
+It was a bomb, it was like a Willie Stargell bomb.
+At that moment I knew that this kid was going to be a savage.
 I get goosebumps thinking about it.